 “That’s why to us [Cuomo’s actions] almost seem vindictive and spiteful,” said North.
 “It feels like he’s got a vendetta against bars.”

 It’s difficult to prove conclusively the existence of outright malice on the part of a politician or government agency — that there exists, for example, a pact between Governor Cuomo and the SLA to punish those who speak out against what they see as callous iron-fistedness.
-However, examining at least one case from last summer, that of the East Village bar Lucky, reaching that conclusion isn’t difficult.
-It also serves as a warning to restaurant and bar owners who would try and question the governor’s decisions.
+However, examining at least one case from last summer, that of the East Village bar Lucky, it’s easy to see how that conclusion isn’t a stretch.

 As Grub Street reported in September, following July’s rule requiring bar patrons to purchase food, Lucky owner Abby Ehmann circulated an online petition demanding the ruling be overturned.
 The petition went out on July 27, and her bar was shut down by the SLA on August 3.